dwarvesf/WeAreHiring/archived/Apprentice.md

 ---
-tags: null
+tags:
+- hiring
+- career
+- apprentice
-title: Apprentice
+title: Apprentice Program
-date: null
+date: 2022-03-15
-description: null
+description: Apprenticeship is a six-month earn-and-learn training program; it's a way to learn about being a professional software developer.
-authors: null
+authors:
+- duy
+- nikki
-menu: hiring
+menu: memo
-type: null
+type: hiring
 show_frontmatter: true
 ---
-# Apprenticeship Program

 ## About the program
 Apprenticeship is a six-month **earn-and-learn** training program; it's a way to learn about being a **professional software developer**.
 Specifically, it is a way to learn to be like the most skilled software developers you can find.
 It involves seeking out good teachers and taking opportunities to learn by working alongside them.